barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

     return {'statusCode': 200}
 ```
-After running the code and using some of the known facts regarding AWS Lambda we can round it up:
+After running the code and using some of the known facts regarding AWS Lambda, we can round it up to the following list:
-Known facts:
 * Runs on an Amazon Linux (RHEL derivative).
 * According to environment variables it runs in EC2 but must be some kind of container system
 * Read-only file system